 3660 Wilshire Boulevard, PH-A, Los Angeles, CA 90010

 What happens to Hanmi accounts after the account holder dies depends on how each account was titled.
 Beneficiary-designated and trust-owned accounts transfer directly.
-Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Hanmi's Death Claims / Estate Services ((855) 773-8778) to claim the funds.
+Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Hanmi's Customer Call Center (deceased-account and estate claims) ((855) 773-8778) to claim the funds.

 The first step is contacting Hanmi at (855) 773-8778 with the account holder's full name, account numbers, and a certified death certificate in hand.